-Pacific Collegiate School shall comply with the Brown Act, Education Code Section 47604.1(c), and Public Records Act.
+Pacific Collegiate School and its Board of Directors comply fully with the Brown Act, Education Code Section 47604.1(c), and Public Records Act.

 Pacific Collegiate School has adopted a Conflict of Interest Code which complies with the Political Reform Act, Government Code Section 1090, et seq., as set forth in Education Code Section 47604.1, Corporations Code Conflicts of Interest rules, and which shall be updated with any charter school specific conflicts of interest laws or regulations.
-As noted above, the Conflict of Interest Code is attached within Appendix G. As required, the Conflict of Interest Code has been submitted to the County Board of Supervisors for approval.
+As noted above, the Conflict of Interest Code is attached within Appendix G. As required, the Conflict of Interest Code has been